Hi, I’m Connie!

-If you are interested in carrying my patterns in your shop please contact me at stipplequilt at gmail.com or fill out this form.
+If you are interested in carrying my paper patterns in your shop please contact me at stipplequilt at gmail.com or fill out this form.

 I live along the Mississippi river near Muscatine, Iowa and free-motion quilting is my favorite type of quilting, so it seemed perfect to name my blog Freemotion by the River.

 I originally started out with a Blogger website called conniekresin.blogspot.com – there are over a 1,000 posts on that blog and I am trying to organize and condense them a little better here.

 I’m also having fun reading posts I have forgotten about.
 In the meantime you can check out my tutorials, read my blog land sign up for my newsletter and get access to my FREE Resource Library which has PDFs of many of my tutorials, printables and other goodies.I have been doing something creative all my life.
 There is nothing like opening a new box of crayons or a fat quarter bundle of beautiful fabrics and just……creating something from scratch.
 This page is designed to share a little about me….with you.